MarcWeber/dummy/README.md

       estimated execution time: 40 min
       ... build/download logs

 Sample shell session installing from github like repositories:

     $ # assuming package has sane package description in its repository
     $ ypm install github:user/package

+Starting to hack on an arbitrary project:

+    $ # this will checkout sources, provide utilities, whatever you need to get
+    $ # started hacking on a project:
+    $ ypm hack-on "package-foo"

 How to configure the solver?